EarthObservationSimulator/orbitpy/propcov/README.md

 3. The CMakeLists.txt file was revised according to the changes 1,2 and additional removals (see the file for details).
 4. The CmakeLists.txt was modifed to output a static library with target-name `GmatUtil` with the flags `POSITION_INDEPENDENT_CODE ON`.

+## Tests

+The folder `tests/test-cpp/` contains C++ tests of the `propcov` C++ classes.
+GoogleTest (GTest) library is used and must be installed to run the tests.
+[This link](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) provides good tutorial on installing GTest on Ubuntu.

+To run the tests navigate to `tests/` folder and run `make all` followed by `make runtest`.

+Running `make all` from the `tests` directory shall trigger clean-up and build of the sources in the `extern/gmatutil` folder and the `lib/propcov-cpp` folder.
+The test-files in the `tests/test-cpp` folder are built and the executables written in the `tests/build` folder.
+The executables can be run one after another using the `make runtest` command.

 ## Known Issues